 A database is simply a collection of data!
 Data can be stored to disk, or in memory on a server, or both.
 You could create a folder on your hard drive, store a few documents, and call it a database.

-A Database Management System (DBMS) is a system that provides you with consistent APIs to (most commonly):
+A Database Management System (DBMS) is a system that provides you with consistent APIs (Application Programming Interfaces) to:

 - Create databases, update and delete databases